Ryan7495/offered-classes-webapp/README.md

 ## Database Design

-For my database I created a table with appropriate names given the data in the CSV file through the use of SQL queries.
-I then uploaded my CSV file into the table.
-Ideally id just write the data into the database using SQL queries in my web crawler, but I was unable to figure out how to open an SSH connection for my DB connection to run over.
-I might be able to avoid the SSH connection by skipping a hop just openning a DB connection while running the web crawler on Timberlea.
+For my database I created a table with appropriate attributes given the data in the CSV file through the use of SQL queries.
+I used SQL queries to insert the scraped data into the database.

 ## Web Site